NaveenKaliannan/guide-to-good-software/mygithub-cheatsheet.md

 Git is a version control system
 GitHub is a cloud-based hosting service that helps to manage git repositories
 ```
-Configuring the SSH keys, which are important the access credential for the SSH network protocol
+Configuring the SSH keys, which are important the access credential for the SSH network protocol.
+This allows to you connect to remote repository.
+No need to type password
 ```
-Create a new key in your local machine cd .ssh/ ls -ltr copy the content in id_rsa.pub and paste in github add key section go to settings -> ssh and GPG keys (you can add keys by clicking the new keys)
+Create a new key in your local machine cd .ssh/ ls -ltr copy the content in public key id_rsa.pub and paste in github add key section go to settings -> ssh and GPG keys (you can add keys by clicking the new keys)
 ```
 How to generate a new key